kyoto430/kryashenskaya/README.md

-# Adaptive page for site
+# Adaptive layout page for website

 * Created with:
   - HTML